revaturelabs/interviewquestions/Python/Python-Classes and Objects/Iterators.md

 3. What is a StopIteration exception?
 <details><summary> <b>Show Answer</b> </summary>

-In python, it is raised by next() method when there is no element to be present for iteration.
+> In python, it is raised by next() method when there is no element to be present for iteration.
   </details>

 ---
 4. Which of the following exception is thrown by next() in python?

-- a) RuntimeError
+a) RuntimeError
-- b) SystemExit
+b) SystemExit
-- c) StopIteration
+c) StopIteration
-- d) IndexError
+d) IndexError
 <details><summary> <b>Show Answer</b> </summary>

-Option c) is correct
+> Option c)
 </details>

 ---